bokmann/git-collaboration/bock_david/story.md

 The Fluffy Bunny and the Squeaky Gate

-Once upon a time there was a fluffy little bunny named Carl.
+Once upon a time thar was a fluffy little bunny named Carl.
 Carl was an adventurous bunny, and liked to wander far from home.

 One day he saw some delicious carrots growing in a stranger's yard.
 "I'm gonna go eat those carrots!", Carl said to himself.